HelloImVen/ICT171/README.md

 # ICT171 Lab Journal

-This repository contains my ICT171 lab journal.
-Each folder includes screenshots and notes showing the tasks I completed during the labs.
+This repository contains my lab journal for ICT171!
+Each Lab folder contains screenshots of when i was working on the labs and the outputs given when trying commands!

-## Labs Completed
+## Labs I Have Completed
 - [Lab 1a-1: Virtualisation and Linux Setup](Lab1a-1/)
 - [Lab 1a-2: Ubuntu Desktop and Command Line Familiarisation](Lab1a-2/)
 - [Lab 1b-1: Linux Services, SSH, Firewalls and Compression](Lab1b-1/)